 • Ankle sprain: When a ligament is strained or torn, it is called a sprain.
 Patients are often treated with anti-inflammatory medication, but not as much in the recent years with new data on NSAIDs.
 Instead consider relative rest, elevation to reduce swelling, along with a device that immobilizes the ankle, like a brace or walker boot, followed by rehab and a return to sports program.

 • Sports concussion: This occurs more frequently in contact sports, such as football and high speed sports like skiing and biking.
 An athlete with a concussion or suspected concussion should see a doctor as soon as possible for individualized care, a guided return-to-sport, and return-to-learn program.
+Learn more about concussion awareness and care.

 • Knee injury: ACL or meniscus tears and kneecap fractures are common in athletes.